 Cat has a BA in Education and an MPA in Nonprofit Administration.
-She has been a working artist for over 12 years.
+She has been a working artist since 2006.
 Her passions are found object art and teaching art techniques to others in her studio classes.
-Her artwork can be seen in her Studio #6 312 South A Street, Santa Rosa, CA. She is also a Sonoma County Art Trails Artist.
+Her art has been exhibited in Art Basel Miami, Mendocino Art Center, Sebastopol Center for the Arts, and other shows throughout the San Francisco Bay Area.
+Her artwork can be seen during open studio events or by appointment in her Studio; #6 312 South A Street, Santa Rosa, CA. She is also a Sonoma County Art Trails Artist.

 The artistic impulse of Cat Kaufman portrays the push and pull between narrative concepts, found objects and restricted abstract surfaces.
 She uses everyday artifacts to comment on the ironic nature of the human condition and to elicit an emotional response to the piece.